890popbox/retal/README.md

 # Auto-Retaliate

--retal     : toggles it on and off
+- retal     : toggles it on and off
--retal on  : makes sure it is on
+- retal on  : makes sure it is on
--retal off : makes sure it is off
+- retal off : makes sure it is off